Passing matric with an exemption? Studying online is the way to go

 Distance learning is here to stay

-In August 2020, vice-chancellors from the universities of Cape Town, Pretoria, and the Witwatersrand discussed the impact of the Covid-19 lockdown on tertiary education.
-They agreed that many students performed better via distance learning than through face-to-face studies, and that South African universities had to start adapting to new teaching methods made possible by technology.
+In August 2020, vice-chancellors from the universities of Cape Town, Pretoria and the Witwatersrand discussed the impact of the Covid-19 lockdown on tertiary education.
+They agreed that many students performed better via distance learning than through face-to-face studies, and that SA universities had to start adapting to such new teaching methods made possible by technology.

 Because Stadio follows best practice in online learning, its courses were already Covid-19 compliant even before the pandemic.
 So, despite the lockdown regulations, its students have thrived academically.

-Stadio’s range of credible qualifications is designed with the workplace in mind.
-"We’re focused on providing rigorous, affordable, and practical qualifications that produce employable outcomes for students," says Singh.
+Singh adds that Stadio’s range of credible qualifications is designed with the workplace in mind.
+“We’re focused on providing rigorous, affordable and practical qualifications that produce employable outcomes for students.”

 Follow Stadio on Facebook, Twitter, Instagram, LinkedIn or YouTube.